ontolex/frequency-attestation-corpus-information/index.md

 <div class="note">

-The identifiers and data is drawn from the [Open English Wordnet](https://en-word.net) project, however, it is simplified for explanatory purposes.
+The identifiers and data are drawn from the [Open English Wordnet](https://en-word.net) project, however, they are simplified for explanatory purposes.

 </div>